dongdongey/just-timer/README.md

-# SEX-timer
+# just timer
-This timer is used when you sex with your cheating partner.
+This timer is timer.